brunomoyse/pp-tournament-manager/README.md

 1. Follow Vue 3 Composition API patterns
 2. Use TypeScript for all new code
-3. Maintain Ionic component consistency
+3. Maintain GraphQL schema compatibility
 4. Test on both iPad and iPhone viewports
-5. Update translations for all languages
+5. Follow Ionic design patterns with custom styling
+6. Use Pinia for state management
+7. Implement proper error handling

 ## License